wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Accountability (auditing)

-Privacy Threshold Assesssment is used to identify PI and determine how to treat the data
+Privacy Threshold Assesssment is used to identify PI and determine how to treat the data.

-OCTAVE (Operationally Critical Threat, Asset, and Vulnerability Evaluation) developed at Carnegie Mellon SEI
+OCTAVE (Operationally Critical Threat, Asset, and Vulnerability Evaluation) developed at Carnegie Mellon SEI.

 Cloud Security Posture Management (CSPM) monitors continuously identifies and remediaties cloud infrastructure risks in each cloud service using application programming interfaces (APIs) configuration data against compliance benchmarks.
 For example, they can ensure logs are being gathered from host operating systems and the network (NetFlow), and that API event logging is turned on.